 Consideration will be given to board-certified MD or DO for a full-time position.
 Position is a twelve-month, open rank, open tenure faculty position.
 Salary, rank, and tenure commensurate with experience and qualifications.

 Known for its innovative and interdisciplinary approach to education at both the graduate and undergraduate levels, the University of Alabama at Birmingham is an internationally renowned research university and academic medical center and the state of Alabama’s largest single employer, with an economic impact exceeding $7 billion annually.
 UAB is consistently recognized among the top 100 universities in the world for life sciences (Academic Ranking of World Universities) and among the top 10 universities nationally for diversity (The Princeton Review).
 UAB was also ranked by the Times Higher Education WorldUniversity Rankings as the #1 Young University (< 50 years old) in the United States in both 2018 and 2019 and in the top 12 worldwide.
-UAB attracted more than $600 million in research funding in FY2019 and ranked 20th nationally in NIH research funding (~$358 million).
+UAB exceeded $600 million in grant funding in FY2020 and ranked 20th nationally in NIH research funding (~$358 million).
 UAB is also a leading training ground for young scientists with over 40 institutional training grants to support pre- and post-doctoral trainees.

 Located in the heart of the Southeast, Birmingham is a short drive from Atlanta, Nashville, Chattanooga, New Orleans, Memphis and Gulf Coast beaches.
 Some of the most beautiful suburbs in the United States surround the city.
 With its picturesque surroundings, Birmingham has been recognized as an “All American City”, one of the top ten American cities to live and work, and one of the top ten entrepreneurial and job growth hot spots in America.
 The combination of pleasant weather, geography, diverse culture, activities, and lifestyle make this city a wonderful place to live and raise a family.